Permits and Permit Regulations

 Service and Repair Restrictions

 All service and repair technicians must have a valid GMU parking permit displayed and a supplemental service and repair tag displayed provided by your department head.
 (A limited number of supplemental tags have been provided to appropriate departments for distribution to their staff).
 Service and Repair vehicles may not park in prohibited zones, restricted areas, disabled spaces, fire lanes, metered areas, grassy landscaped areas, or sidewalk areas.
 Service and Repair spaces are to be used for loading and unloading of equipment only.
-The use of Service and Repair spaces is limited to 30 minutes.
+The use of Service and Repair spaces is limited to 4 hours unless otherwise designated.
 These areas are strictly enforced, and vehicles are subject to citation and fine.
 Any deviations must be approved by Parking Services and be on a short-term basis only.

 Service and Repair Permit Validity